Markkop/frontend-developer-challenge/README.md

 ## Wishlist

-- Testing - while I like to create test, I'm still having trouble to know how to properly test the frontend layer
+- Testing - while I like to create tests, I'm still having trouble to know how to properly test the frontend layer
 - Font Size Adjusting Widget - to be able to change the page's font size as I thought the default one kinda small
 - Animations - "Soon..." text could appear and disappear smoothly, as well as page's sections